 This can look like a morning walk by yourself to gather your thoughts.
-It could be a full meditation session.
-It could be a simple yoga flow.
+It could be a full meditation session, a simple yoga flow.
 It doesn’t matter.
 There’s no one way to do this.

 What’s important is creating this a daily discipline.